Artistic Staff and Dancers

 Amaris Sharratt began her training at Ballet Arts in Tucson, Arizona under the direction of Mary-Beth Cabana.
 She spent summers training on full scholarship at Pacific Northwest Ballet, Houston Ballet, and Ballet Tucson.
 As a Marshall Thurber Scholarship recipient at Burklyn Ballet Theater, Amaris performed in Edinburgh, Scotland at Fringe Festival where she performed a featured role in Robert Royce’s Beauty and the Beast.
 She also performed with Milwaukee Ballet II, Houston Ballet, Nevada Ballet Theater, Ballet Tucson, Earthen Vessels, and Hopestone Dance Company.
 Her repertoire includes Swan Lake, Sleeping Beauty, Amahl and the Night Visitors, A Midsummer Night’s Dream, Cinderella and other classical and contemporary works.
 Ms. Sharratt has performed in works by Chloé Watson, Marius Petipa, and Samuel Kurkjian with Ballet Vero Beach.

 Rachel Smith was born in Plymouth, Massachusetts.
+She was trained at the Boston Ballet School and attended the graduate program at Pittsburgh Ballet Theatre.
 She previously danced as a trainee at Nashville Ballet.

 Anna Swenson began her classical ballet training at Ballet Arts Academy of Spokane, Washington, where she performed in original works by choreographers Charles Askegard, Dodie Askegard and Deidre A. Kellogg.
 She studied during summers at Walnut Hill School for the Arts, Joffrey Ballet’s Jazz and Contemporary program, and School of Alberta Ballet in Calgary, Canada.
 She joined the trainee program at School of Alberta Ballet in 2012, performing in Aram Manukyan’s The Nutcracker and in Yukichi Hattori’s Numbers.
 With Ballet Nebraska, Anna has performed in Giselle, Paquita, Snow White, The Nutcracker, Cleopatra, On My Mother’s Side, Go West!, and many roles in Momentum.
 Ballet Vero Beach audiences will recognize Anna for her portrayal of an affable docent in Museum In Motion.